 If you’re looking to upgrade freezer space because of frost build-up in yours, then consider frost-free models.
 These can remedy the space issues you’re having and ultimately lead to less maintenance and headaches in the long run.
 Defrosting your freezer is an easy job but is still something you’d rather not have to do.

 Consider integrated models as well.
-If you have a larger budget to play with and would rather have a refrigeration solution that doesn’t disrupt your kitchen’s design, two integrated fridge freezers might be a better option than a standalone American-Style fridge freezer for example.
+If you have a larger budget to play with and would rather have a refrigeration solution that doesn’t disrupt your kitchen’s design, an integrated fridge freezer with 50/50 split might be a better option than a standalone American-Style fridge freezer for example.

 Finally, look into the smart features that refrigeration units offer these days, especially multi-temperature zones.
 If you’re really serious about cooking and your food, then make sure you’ve considered a fridge that allows you to store food at different temperatures within the same unit so you can get the most out of your ingredients and cook like a pro.